elastiflow/pipelines/CONTRIBUTING.md

     - Relevant logs or error messages
     - Environment details (OS, Go version, etc.)
     - Proposed solutions or workarounds, if any

 ---

-## Code of Conduct

-We follow the [Contributor Covenant Code of Conduct](https://www.contributor-covenant.org/) to foster a friendly and harassment-free environment.
-Please be respectful to others and help us maintain a welcoming, inclusive community.

----